anubhavsrivastava/devtips.theanubhav.com/content/posts/CLI Tools/2019-06-23---cli-tool-meow.md

 ## [meow](https://github.com/sindresorhus/meow)

-If you are building a CLI that has some cli options (args e.g --version), sometimes mandatory and usually optional, `meow` is the library you should be banking on.
-Built by sindresorhus, which adds lot of credibility to this library, is nearly used by 1.5+ million other packages.
+If you are building a CLI that has some command line options (args e.g --version), sometimes mandatory and usually optional, `meow` is the library you should be banking on.
+Built by sindresorhus, which adds a lot of credibility to this library, is nearly used by 1.5+ million other packages.

 `meow` is the easiest way to write command line apps with arguments for Node.js.